 What does the letter “e” in the word eCommerce stand for?
 Usually, it means electronic or internet.
 However, it got one more meaning within the last years.
 Any ideas?
-I’d say it means eco or ethical.
+I’d say it transmits eco or ethical.
 People have become more concerned about the environment, and they expect companies to be more socially responsible for our planet.
 We should switch to green eCommerce to meet these demands.

 Environmental problems started to change buyer behavior significantly.
 Millennials consider eco-friendliness as one of the main purchase decision factor along with price, UX, shipment, etc. Perhaps, eco trends may rule the whole industry for decades.